They won’t let me sleep!

 It is 1 AM.
 Just hours after pushing a release, your phone starts buzzing with notifications.
 It’s your team trying to get through.
 Apparently, there is a serious compatibility issue in IE 11 and Android 7.0, and customer complaints have started flowing in.
 While scrambling over to your laptop, you can’t help but wonder, “What the $#%* went wrong?
 I thought we tested this!”

 Sound familiar?
 Most of us have heard a version of this anecdote, if not lived through it.
 It leaves us with an important lesson—a website needs to be optimized for the devices customers are using.

-There are too many devices!
+But there are too many devices!

-Test on every the right devices
+Test on the right devices

 Developers, designers and testers came to us with this problem several years back, right around when mobile users overtook desktop users on the Web.